32naosummitkiya26-collab/Blade-Convert-Hub-Plus/README.md

 Bonus: I think I'm a good baker.
 I won both a gold and silver medal in the sour dough category at the 2018 baking show in my town.
 Hahaha.

-## 📚 Documentation
-For detailed usage instructions and test results, please refer to https://doc.bchplus.com/

 ## 🔙 Looking back over the past eight years